 Pain is the most common medical complaint in the US.
 60% of those 65 years or older reported that they experienced pain that lasted a year or more; more than 60% of U.S. nursing home residents report pain (most commonly due to arthritis), and 17% have substantial daily pain.
 More than one in four adults said they had experienced low back pain, and 15% of adults experienced migraine or severe headache in the past three months.
 For the millions of Americans who experience persistent pain, the impact on function and quality of life can be profound.
 Pain is associated with high utilization of health care and the societal costs related to treatment are compounded by the loss in productivity associated with persistent pain.

-The doctors of Kroll Care: Michael Kroll, M.D and Peter E. Fong, M.D. (joining Kroll Care in June, 2018), along with Melissa Hosea APRN and Larry Howard, P.A., are WILLING AND ABLE TO ASSIST THIS NEEDY SEGMENT OF GEORGIANS.
+The providers of Kroll Care: Michael Kroll, M.D., Peter E. Fong M.D., Carroll G. Odem, M.D, Melissa Hosea APRN, and Larry Howard, PA, are WILLING AND ABLE TO ASSIST THIS NEEDY SEGMENT OF GEORGIANS.